 Accessing Further Education

-The Higher Education Support Act 2003 – Other Grants Guidelines (Education) 2012 outlines grant programs for students accessing post school education and training options.
+- The Higher Education Support Act 2003 – Other Grants Guidelines (Education) 2012

-- course materials/lecture notes made available in alternative formats such as Braille or large print.
+- course materials or lecture notes made available in alternative formats.
+Examples include Braille or large print.

-- making course materials/lecture notes accessible for use with technology such as screen reading /scanning /Braille transcription software or audio formats.
+- making course materials or lecture notes accessible to use with technology.
+Some examples might be screen reading, scanning, Braille transcription software, or audio formats.

 - note taker/scribe support.

-- assistance during examinations/assessments (at a separate location with extra invigilators as appropriate).
+- help during examinations/assessments (at a separate location with extra invigilators as appropriate).

-- provision of equipment or assistive technology such as adaptive software and/or computer equipment, communication device, specialist tape-recording or digital voice recording devices.
+- provision of equipment or assistive technology.
+Examples include adaptive software and/or computer equipment, communication device, specialist tape-recording or digital voice recording devices.

-Financial assistance may also be available to support part-time or full-time study on secondary or tertiary courses that may improve employment opportunities for people with disabilities who are in receipt of Centrelink pensions.
-Read more here
+Financial assistance for pensioners may also be available to support part-time or full-time study of secondary or tertiary courses.